Aphelion-im/Results-summary-component/README.md

 * That you don't have to compile Sass when using ViteJS.
 * Display: flex, ruins border-radius: 50%;
 * How you can import a JSON file.
 With import and with Fetch API.
 See the article below in the "Useful resources" section.
 * Vite handles media and images differently and seemingly must be placed in the public directory.
+Vite will then include them in the dist folder.
 [Stackoverflow: Assets not showing after build process with vite and vue3](https://stackoverflow.com/questions/68547439/assets-not-showing-after-build-process-with-vite-and-vue3)

 ### Continued development